Pomona-ITS/HPC-Tech-Tutorials/applications/CUDA/Bizon/README.md

 The web site is https://bizon-tech.com/

 The cost in February 2018 was about $1,600, $600 for enclosure and external power supply, the rest is [GeForce 1080](https://www.nvidia.com/en-us/geforce/products/10series/geforce-gtx-1080/).
+It is is considered a consumer GPU.

 ```
 GPU Engine Specs: